BrandonTur90/Spotify-Data-Analysis/README.md

 ## Work as a Team

 Eventhough our goal as a team is to collaborate and help each other on the different tasks, we separated our role as:
-* Square: [Brandon Turner](https://github.com/BrandonTur90) will be responsible for the respiratory
+* Square: [Brandon Turner](https://github.com/BrandonTur90) will be responsible for the repository.
 * Triangle: [Oluwatobiloba Oduntan](https://github.com/Tobi1018) will create a mockup of a machine learning model.
 * Circle: [Roxhensa Kardhiqi](https://github.com/roxhensa02) will create a mockup of a database with a set of sample data, or even fabricated data
 * X: [Shantal Jambotkar](https://github.com/shantaljambotkar) will decide which technologies will be used for each step of the project and she is working on the Jupiter Notebook and cleaning the data.